sprovvidenza/factorial/README.md

 To run the application is necessary doing:
 - [installing Docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/) if they are not present in your enviromen
-- add on your file host this section
+- add on your hosts file this section

 > 127.0.0.1		idp